Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 While "Even Thickness" and "High Quality Normals" should yield good results, the final wall thickness isn't guaranteed and may vary depending on the mesh topology.

-In order to maintain precise wall thickness in every case, we would need to add/remove faces on the offset shell - something this modifier doesn't do since this would add a lot of complexity and slow down the modifier.
+In order to maintain precise wall thickness in every case, we would need to add/remove faces on the offset shell, something this modifier doesn't do since this would add a lot of complexity and slow down the modifier.